RodriVazquezAsenjo/PP1---Platform/README.md

 Feature \#1: Navigation Bar

-The navigation bar will be present in every page.
+The navigation bar will be present in every page and will allow the user to jump from page to page in the website.
 It will show the logo at the top left and the navigation options on the top right.
 All of these features will be animated when hovered over in a similar fashion, scaling up and changing color to the highlights color.
 Additionally, the current site will be indicated by an underline on the respective link.